 - 1. Infliction of Harm Commission of any act which results in or which may result in the infliction of pain, injury, or damage to any person or property by willful and deliberate means or through gross negligence.
 This offense includes (a) assault, (b) attempted assault, or (c) reckless behavior, which may result in injuries to oneself, others, or property.
 In the absence of extraordinary or mitigating circumstances, a sanction of suspension or expulsion may be imposed on any student or student group found responsible for this violation. - 2.
-Threat of Harm This includes words or a course of conduct that is reasonably understood to create fear of the infliction of pain, injury, or damage, including conveyance of threats through electronic means, (a) to another person or property; (b) toward any party or witness, or their property, involved in a University conduct violation or law enforcement matter, which can be reasonably understood as attempting to influence outcomes or for retaliation; or (c) toward a University employee related to the performance of their job. - 3.
-Theft This includes (a) theft or attempted theft of the property or services of the University, any group, or any individual, by means of taking, deceiving, misappropriating, or misusing; and/or (b) possession of stolen property and/or receiving stolen property.
+Threat of Harm This violation may be established in any of the following ways: (a) where a student directs words to a person or group of persons with the intent of placing the victim in fear of imminent bodily harm; (b) where a student engages in conduct that can be reasonably understood as a threat of bodily harm; (c) where a student directs physical, verbal, or written actions toward any Party or witness, or their property, involved in a University conduct process or law enforcement matter, which can be reasonably understood as attempting to influence an outcome or to retaliate against such person; or (d) where a speaker directs physical, verbal or written words toward a University employee related to the performance of their job.

+Any of the foregoing may occur in person or via electronic means.

+- 3. Theft This includes (a) theft or attempted theft of the property or services of the University, any group, or any individual, by means of taking, deceiving, misappropriating, or misusing; and/or (b) possession of stolen property and/or receiving stolen property.
 In certain circumstances, a sanction of suspension or expulsion may be imposed on any student or student group found responsible for this violation. - 4.
 Vandalism This includes the intentional and/or reckless, but not accidental destruction of property; damaging, destroying, defacing, or tampering with the property of any person or business; or the misuse, or abuse of University property, or the property of any person or business. - 5.
 Weapon Violations of the policy include either of the following: - a.
-The use, possession, or transportation of (i) fireworks, (ii) a knife, (iii) a paint-ball or BB gun, (iv) explosive, (v) other weapon, except as described in 5b, below, or (vi) any item designed or used in such a way to inflict bodily harm or physical damage, except those items described in 5b, below. - b.
-The unlawful use, possession, or transportation of (i) a firearm or (ii) firearm ammunition. - A sanction of suspension or expulsion may be imposed on any student or student group found responsible for a weapons violation. - 6.
-Safety Violations Violation of safety regulations including, but not limited to, (a) setting unauthorized fires, (b) tampering with fire safety systems, firefighting equipment and/or defibrillators or rendering such equipment inoperable, (c)

-turning in false alarms by any means of communication, (d) tampering with or improper use of University emergency phones, (e) failure to evacuate facilities upon the sounding of an alarm/drill, or (f) creating any hazardous condition that endangers the health and safety of others.
+The use, possession, or transportation of (i) fireworks, (ii) a knife, (iii) a paintball, Airsoft or BB gun, (iv) explosive, (v) other weapon, except as described in 5b, below, or (vi) any item designed or used in such a way to inflict bodily harm or physical damage, except those items described in 5b, below. - b.
+The unlawful use, possession, or transportation of (i) a firearm or (ii) firearm ammunition.
+A sanction of suspension or expulsion may be imposed on any student or student group found responsible for a weapons violation. - 6.
+Safety Violations Violation of safety regulations including, but not limited to, (a) setting unauthorized fires, (b) tampering with fire safety systems, firefighting equipment and/or defibrillators or rendering such equipment inoperable, (c) turning in false alarms by any means of communication, (d) tampering with or improper use of University emergency phones, (e) failure to evacuate facilities upon the sounding of an alarm/drill, or (f) creating any hazardous condition that endangers the health and safety of others.
 A sanction of loss of housing, suspension or expulsion may be imposed on any student or student group found responsible for these violations.